Expo 2014

-The Qingdao International Horticultural Exposition 2014 (2014青岛世界园艺博览会) was a horticultural exhibition recognized by the International Association of Horticultural Producers (as AIPH class A2/B1) in Qingdao, China.
+Expo 2014 Qingdao, officially the Qingdao International Horticultural Exposition 2014 (2014青岛世界园艺博览会) was a horticultural exhibition recognized by the International Association of Horticultural Producers (as AIPH class A2/B1) in Qingdao, China.
 It was held from April 25 to October 25 in Baiguo Mountain Park of Licang District.
 The motto of the exhibition was: "From the earth, for the Earth".

 Mascot

 The mascot is named “Qingqing”.
-The mascots blue-green colour (qing) represents the old Chinese saying that blue-green comes from blue but is superior as green has been added.
+The mascot's blue-green colour (青 qīng) represents the old Chinese saying that: "blue-green comes from blue but is superior, as green has been added".